Kaiyinq/Blockchain-Eshop-WebApp/README.txt

 8. MetaMask

 Pre-running:
-- Ensure that the project folder is inside xampp
+- Ensure that the project folder is inside xampp; Normally under C:\xampp\htdocs
 - Ensure the phpmysql database is working

 Steps to run the project: